 ‘Dilation Sleep’ – Interzone September 1990.

-However it is worth nothing that these earlier stories were set in that same universe, and ‘Dilation Sleep’ is, according to Reynolds’ website, set in an earlier version of this storyline.
+However it is worth noting that these earlier stories were set in that same universe, and ‘Dilation Sleep’ is, according to Reynolds’ website, set in an earlier version of this storyline.
 Elements of the aeon-spanning ‘Galactic North’ do not tie in with the novel sequence, and it is worth noting that Reynolds’ does admit the existence of internal contradictions! in the stories.

 ‘Great Wall of Mars’ provides a prequel to the novels, starting the story sequence on Mars, with factional fighting amongst humans, still constrained to our solar system.
 The Conjoiners are humans who have used hi-tech implants to communicate closely with each other and to essentially become a hive-mind.
 They are trapped in their walled city on Mars (a stunning piece of imagery – in effect a two-dimensional Dyson ring, the high walls of which enable a habitable atmosphere within the circular wall).